 It’s the key to making Pinterest the search engine that it is.
 It’s the hub of all Pinterest activity and it’s going to be your best friend as we continue.
 Go ahead and type something in it (try “blog tips”) and see what pops up.
 You’ll likely see a vast number of images that have to do with blogging.
 Now, the next time you log into Pinterest, take note of what you see as soon as you log-in.
 That’s your smart feed…and I almost guarantee your smart feed will now be populated with posts about blogging because you searched for it!

 This is really where Pinterest differs from “social” platforms.
 Yes, you are saving and sharing content but you’re not interacting with the author of that content, creating conversations or truly engaging.
 Instead, you’re searching for the information you need and organizing it in a board so you can find it again when you’re ready to access it.

 The Trick to Making Pinterest Work

-First, ensure you have two things:
+First, ensure you have three things:

 - A BUSINESS account (even if you are a blog, you need a business account) AND

 - RICH PINS (this is why you need a business account.
 Rich pins are really the only way to ensure your pins have the ability to have long, keyword-rich descriptions that help you get found when someone is looking for content like yours in the search bar).

 If you need a tutorial for setting up either for WORDPRESS, here’s what you need to do:

 2) Find the “social” tab for this plugin.